-Table 10 shows the reactive work undertaken by the Council in 2020/21 on the public networks to resolve leaks as they arose.
-The Council noted a five per cent (5%) decrease in laterals repaired or replaced from 2019/20.
+Table 10 shows the reactive work undertaken by the Council in 2021/22 on the public networks to resolve leaks as they arose.

 4.3.3 Finding and repairing private leaks

 After each billing cycle, the Council assesses the water accounts for any properties using more than 2000 litres/day, or have experienced a 40% increase in water consumption for the quarter.
 The Water Conservation Advisor visits the properties to assess if there is a leak, a misread or legitimate high use.